KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 **Activity Gauge**

 The *Activity Gauge* uses circular-shaped bars to compare multiple categories against the target.
-After pressing the *Add widget* button pick up the Activity Gauge chart from the gallery.
+After clicking the *Add widget* button pick up Chart and then the Activity Gauge chart from the gallery.

 .. figure:: media/image017.png